-BEIRUT — Lebanon released a social media activist on bail on Tuesday, after her lawyer filed an appeal against a three-year sentence for “collaborating” with Israel, the lawyer and a judicial source said.
+Lebanon releases a social media activist on bail, after her lawyer filed an appeal against a three-year sentence for “collaborating” with Israel, the lawyer and a judicial source say.

 Kinda al-Khatib, who is in her twenties, was arrested in June and charged with “collaborating with the enemy,” “entering the occupied Palestinian territories” and “collaborating with spies of the Israeli enemy.”